Jiaoxin station

-Jiaoxin Station (滘心站 (滘心站, Jiàoxīn Zhàn)) is a station of Guangzhou Metro Line 8, located underground in Jiaoxin Estate, Baiyun District, Guangzhou, Guangdong Province, China.
+Jiaoxin Station (滘心站 (滘心站, Jiàoxīn Zhàn)) is a station of Guangzhou Metro Line 8, located underground in Jiaoxin Estate, Baiyun District, Guangzhou, Guangdong Province, China, and is the northern terminus of the line.
 The station was opened on November 26, 2020 with the opening of the northern extension of Guangzhou Metro Line 8.

 History

 As with other stations on the northern extension of Line 8, the name of this station was published on December 2, 2016.

-Station layout
+Station information

 The station has 2 underground side platforms.
 Platform 1 is a termination platform, whilst platform 2 is for trains towards Wanshengwei.

-Exits

 There are 4 exits, lettered A, B, C and D. Exit D is accessible.
 Exit A is located on Jiaoxin Road, exit B is located on Lianjiao Road and exits C and D are located on Shisha Road.